pachyderm/docs/content/2.1.x/how-tos/jupyterlab-extension/_index.md

   You are all logged in.
 Start experimenting.
 {{% /notice %}}

-Note that we are assuming that you **already have a Pachyderm cluster running** to connect your JupyterHub/JupyterLab.
+Note that we are assuming that you **already have a Pachyderm cluster running** to connect you JupyterLab.
 Find Pachyderm installation instructions in the [Deploy/Manage](../../deploy-manage/deploy) section of our documentation.
 ## Using The Extension

 {{% notice warning %}}